 Fee includes all tour meals, transportation, materials, snacks and hotel accommodations once the tour begins.
 Participants are responsible for their own transportation to and from the tour’s beginning and end point.

-The tour begins on November 7 at 7:30 a.m. in Fresno and ends November 8 at 6:30 p.m. in Fresno.
+The tour begins on November 7 at 7:30 a.m. in Fresno at the Hotel Piccadilly and ends at the hotel on November 8 at 6:30 p.m.
 The tour overnights at a hotel in Los Banos.

 Deadline to cancel and receive a full refund is two weeks prior to the first day of the tour due to hotel, meal and transportation bookings.
 Substitutions are allowed up to three business days before the tour.
 Refunds may be subject to a 10% processing fee.